 In terms of style, Carbon Dynasty is more suitable for players with big motions and who prefer heavy loops.
 This blade will enable you to play the same magic ball as Xu Xin!

 Xu Xin is a Chinese table tennis player who is known for his aggressive playstyle.
 He is one of the most successful players in the world, with multiple World Championship and Olympic titles to his name.

 Xu Xin is renowned for his quick reflexes and powerful attacking strokes.
 He often forces his opponents to play on the defensive, using a combination of spin and speed to keep them off balance.
 H

 is aggressive play has earned him the nickname “The Demon” from his fans.
 Xu Xin is also known for his entertaining play style.
 He often celebrates points with acrobatic moves.
-His unique playstyle has helped him to become one of the most successful table tennis players in the world.
+His unique playstyle has helped him become one of the world’s most successful table tennis players.

-Stiga is a Swedish company that specializes in the production of table tennis equipment.
+Stiga is a Swedish company specializing in table tennis equipment production.
 Founded in 1944, the company has been a leading force in the sport for over 70 years.
 Today, Stiga offers a wide range of products, from tables and nets to paddles and balls.

-It also produces a line of table tennis robots, which are perfect for practicing your skills or getting a competitive edge.
-Whether you’re looking for recreational or professional-grade table tennis equipment, Stiga is sure to have what you need.
+It also produces a line of table tennis robots perfect for practicing your skills or getting a competitive edge.
+Whether you’re looking for recreational or professional-grade table tennis equipment, Stiga will surely have what you need.

 Overview of Stiga Xu Xin Edition

 In this blog, we will compare Stiga Dynasty Carbon and Stiga Dynasty Carbon Xu Xin Edition.
 In terms of weight, ordinary Dynasty Carbon weighs 89g, and Xu Xin edition is 92g.